AllenInstitute/ophys_etl_pipelines/src/ophys_etl/modules/mesoscope_splitting/README.md

 `metadata[0]['SI.hStackManager.zsAllActuators']`).

 `roi['discretePlaneMode']` this will usuall be set to 1.
-For a z-stack TIFF it will be set to 0 for the ROI to which the z-stack corresponds (that is not a typo; 0 indicates the ROI being scanned for that z-stack).
+For a z-stack TIFF it will be set to 0 for the ROI to which the z-stack corresponds.
+This is because `discretePlanMode==1` corresponds to an ROI that is only scanned at discrete planes, i.e. at the planes defined by the user.
+`discretePlaneMode==0` means the ROI is defined over an entire volume.
+Data is collected whenever the planes specified by `SI.hStackManager.zsAllActuators` crosses that volume (the ROI marked with `discretePlaneMode==0`).

 `roi['scanfields'][ii]['centerXY']` 'scanfields' gives you a list of all of the planes scanned in the ROI. 'centerXY' gives you the 2-dimensional center